yadavamrendra123/hotel-website/README.md

-# hotel-website
+# waling-fulbari-template
-The website is created using html,css,javascript and some library of js
+waling fulbari guest house website new template in bootstrap 5.